Bboatman/WikiVentures/README.md

 * All strings will be declared using single quotes so we don't have to escape our double quotes

 ## Class Breakdown
-#### Page
+#### WikiArea
-This class represents a single wikipedia page.
-Waab is working on this currently and is trying to figure out a way to incorporate the parser into the page class so that each initialized page does its own link scraping
+This class represents a single wikipedia page using the Wikipedia api.
+It will serve as all of the information needed for one area or level in the actual gamified part of the program.
+It has all of the information that we had on the previous page class that it replaced plus a ton more for future features we might add.

 #### Gamestate
 This is the information about game data for one instance of the game, it keeps track of the following